Alexgreating/php_lib_userbot/README.md

 ```
 ## Using the main userbot API methods
 The main methods include:
-- sending text messages
+- sending text messages;
-- sending files
+- sending files;
-- adding a reaction to a message
+- adding a reaction to a message.

 ### Sending text messages
 Sending messages is available for both private and group chats.
 It is also possible to add comments to other messages.